The name Whitheker is of Anglo-Saxon

 Early Notables of the Whitheker family (pre 1700)

-Notables of the family at this time include Sir Richard de Whitacre (c.1300-1375), Lord of the Manors of Nether Whitacre, Over Whitacre, Elmdon, and Freasley, he claimed direct descendancy for the aforementioned Johias Whitacre; William Whitaker (1548-1595), English Anglican theologian, Master of St. John's College, Cambridge; Henry Whitaker, English politician, Member...
-Another 103 words (7 lines of text) are included under the topic Early Whitheker Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir Richard de Whitacre (c.1300-1375), Lord of the Manors of Nether Whitacre, Over Whitacre, Elmdon, and Freasley, he claimed direct descendancy for the aforementioned Johias Whitacre; William Whitaker (1548-1595), English Anglican theologian, Master of St. John's College, Cambridge; Henry Whitaker, English politician, Member of Parliament for Westbury in 1586; William Whitaker (c.1580-1646) of Shaftesbury, an English lawyer and politician, Member of Parliament for Shaftesbury in 1640; Henry Whitaker (c...
+Another 77 words (6 lines of text) are included under the topic Early Whitheker Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Whitheker family to Ireland